gduchene/tamasheq/README.md

 ## What Is tamasheq?

 tamasheq is an instrumentation tool for OCaml.
-It allows you to run OCaml functions over another OCaml program.
+With it, you can write hooks that will analyze and/or modify the behavior of an OCaml program.

 ## Building tamasheq